 Sessions will involve students in discussion during three lectures, as well as in one small group session where case studies will be reviewed.
 Students will be mentored on research misconduct, focusing on topics such as falsification, fabrication, and plagiarism.
 College and federal policies and procedures for handling misconduct allegations will be reviewed.
 A session with 2nd year students and their mentors will review expectations between mentor and student.
-Students will receive training on the ethics of biomedical studies with animals, covering topics such as when can animals be used ethically in research, the importance of avoiding unnecessary pain/suffering and euthanasia, and animal use approval.
+Students will receive training on the ethics of biomedical studies with animals, covering topics such as when can animals be used ethically in research, the importance of avoiding unnecessary pain/suffering and euthanasia and animal use approval.
 The final session, which will be held in a small group discussion format with faculty facilitators, will focus on case studies involving scientific misconduct and experiments with animals.

-Credits: 0.5 Term: 2 Counts for 30 hr. requirement: N Director: Dr. Alison Bertuch session where case studies will be reviewed.
-Topics covered during this module include authorship and peer review, conflicts of interest and their management, and collaboration, within academia and with industry,.
+Credits: 0.5 Term: 2 Counts for 30 hr. requirement: N Director: Dr. Alison Bertuch

+Sessions will involve students in discussion during four lectures, as well as in one small group session where case studies will be reviewed.
+Topics covered during this module include authorship and peer review conflicts of interest and their management, and collaboration within academia and with industry.
 The mentorship lecture will be a meeting with 3rd year students and their mentors.
 The final large group session will be focused on rigor and reproducibility using interactive case studies, reviewing principles introduced in year 1.
 Finally, the session conducted in a small group discussion format with faculty facilitator will be utilize case studies to highlight issues relevant to the review of grants and papers, conflicts of interest, and collaboration.